hski-github/spotfire-sankey-diagram/README.md

 Spotfire mods visualization for Sankey diagram resp.
 Alluvial diagrams in Spotfire.

+Sankey diagrams are visualizations used to show a flow from one set of values to another.
+Sankeys are best used when you want to show a many-to-many mapping between two domains (e.g. universities and majors) or multiple paths through a set of stages (e.g. change of votes over the last elections).

 In the category "X" axis you select the different layers, while the continuous "Y" axis is used for the size of the connections between the layers.

 [![ScreenShot](/screenshots/screen-recording-spotfire-sankey.gif?raw=true)](/screenshots/screen-recording-spotfire-sankey.gif?raw=true)